-If you or a parent has retirement income above $2,982 per month in 2026 and you need Ohio Medicaid to pay for nursing facility care or HCBS waiver services like PASSPORT, the Assisted Living Waiver, or the Ohio Home Care Waiver, you almost certainly need a Qualified Income Trust, known in everyday usage as a Miller Trust.
-Ohio is one of about a dozen states that uses an income cap rather than a medically-needy spend-down for Long-Term Care Medicaid, and the Special Income Limit at 300 percent of the SSI Federal Benefit Rate is a hard ceiling.
-Without a properly drafted and properly operated Miller Trust, an applicant with even one dollar of gross monthly income above the cap is denied.
-This guide explains what a Miller Trust actually is under federal and Ohio law, when you need one and when you do not, how to set it up correctly, how the monthly deposit-and-distribution flow works, how the trust interacts with nursing facility Medicaid versus HCBS waivers, what happens to the trust on death under Ohio estate recovery, and the operational mistakes that cause QITs to fail at the CDJFS desk.
+An Ohio Miller Trust lets a long-term-care Medicaid applicant qualify when gross monthly income exceeds Ohio's 2026 Special Income Limit of $2,982.
+Without one, an applicant over that cap is denied; with one, the over-cap income routes through the trust and eligibility is restored.
+That cap applies whether you need Medicaid to pay for nursing facility care or home and community-based services (HCBS) waiver services like PASSPORT, the Assisted Living Waiver, or the Ohio Home Care Waiver.
+Ohio uses an income cap rather than a medically-needy spend-down for Long-Term Care Medicaid, and the Special Income Limit (SIL) at 300 percent of the SSI Federal Benefit Rate is a hard ceiling.
+This guide explains what a Miller Trust is under federal and Ohio law, when you need one and when you do not, how to set it up correctly, how the monthly deposit-and-distribution flow works, how the trust differs across nursing facility Medicaid and the HCBS waivers, what happens to the trust on death under Ohio estate recovery, and the operational mistakes that cause QITs to fail at the County Department of Job and Family Services (CDJFS) desk.

 Why Ohio uses an income cap in the first place